 In peak season there are more activities that can be done on rainy days, because everything's open, while in low season many places may be closed.

 This is due to the fact that the tourist presence, in certain months, is almost non-existent.
 Several activities prefer to close rather than pay fixed costs without

 the prospect of making at least some money.
 However, try not to despair, there is always something to do and there are several places open all year.

-If you are interested in better understanding the dynamics of tourism in Cortina, do not forget to read the article on seasonality in Cortina throughout the year.
+If you are want to better understand the dynamics of tourism in Cortina, don't forget to read our article about tourism seasonality in Cortina, you can find it below:

 The Eden cinema or the Alexander Hall

 Although not comparable to the big multiplexes of large metropolises, there is a small cinema in Cortina as well.
 At the moment it is under renovation, so the screenings take place at the Alexander Girardi Hall.
 The entrance to the auditorium is at the back of the building, down the stairs.
 If you are reading this probably you speak English so you won't understand Italian, but there's good news: in few cases films are also broadcast in the original language, but unfortunately this doesn't happen often, you'll have to check the movie scheduling, we'll see how after the photos.

 You can see the movies scheduled on some bulletin boards across the town center.
 The easiest to find is displayed on the Old town hall of Cortina, near the bell tower, next to the information office.

 If you prefer a digital version, you can consult the cinema schedule on the "S.e.a.m." website, by clicking the button "Scarica la locandina".
 If you are lucky you might find a movie in english or some interesting short films about the mountain, as sometimes happens, it would be a good way to spend a couple of hours in the dry.